Neha15k/Food-Recipe/README.md

 - PHP

 ### Description
-This project is mainly based on 3rd Party API which serves all the data to our project and our project manages all data and present in a viewable form.
+This project is mainly based on 3rd Party API which serves all the data to our project and the project manages all data and present in a viewable form.
-This was our Minor Project, we divided task through assigning different roles to everyone.
+This was  Minor Project, we divided task through assigning different roles to everyone.
-We were total group of 3 people.
-I was responsible for the Back-end side of project and other two were for Front-end and Documentation respectively.

 ### Challenges Faced During Development
 - I have no prior knowledge about PHP scripting language, Learn by building the Project side by side.